alibaba/formily/packages/react/docs/guide/concept.md

 The architecture of @formily/react itself is not complicated, because it only provides a series of components and Hooks for users to use, but we still need to understand the following concepts:

--Form context
+- Form context
--Field context
+- Field context
--Protocol context
+- Protocol context
--Model binding
+- Model binding
--Protocol driven
+- Protocol driven
--Three development modes
+- Three development modes

 ## Form context